agathauy/EE-298-Z-HW-1/README.md

 Submission for the first programming assignment for EE 298-Z

 # Results
+It can be observed that for an implementation of 3 layers for both MLP and CNN, the CNN implementation outperforms the MLP implementation.

 ## Best Performance for MLP Implementation
 `Epoch 96/100, 25.37 s loss: 1.1713  -  acc: 0.5951  -  val_loss: 1.2814  -  val_acc: 0.5607`